 Build Host Constraints

-For building images a host system is required that runs the build process.
-Tools to create the image are used from that host and this creates an indirect dependency to the target image.
-For example; Building an Ubuntu image requires the apt and dpkg tools and metadata to be available and functional on the host to build an Ubuntu image.
-There are many more of those host vs. image dependencies and not all of them can be resolved in a clear and clean way.
+For building images, a host system is required that runs the build process.
+Tools to create the image are used from that host, and this creates an indirect dependency on the target image.
+For example, building an Ubuntu image requires the apt and dpkg tools and metadata to be available and functional on the host to build an Ubuntu image.
+There are many more of those host vs. image dependencies, and not all of them can be resolved in a clear and clean way.

-The most compatible environment is provided if the build host is of the same distribution than the target image.
-In other cases our recommendation is that the build host is of the same distribution than the target and near to the major version (+-1) compared to the target.
+The most compatible environment is provided if the build host is of the same distribution as the target image.
+In other cases, our recommendation is that the build host is of the same distribution as the target and near to the major version (+-1) compared to the target.
 Such an environment can be found in:

 The Open Build Service OBS.